kammitama5/kammitama5.github.io/_posts/2022-01-14-Friday-January-14th.md

 ## A random building that looks like a boat
 <img src="/images/christmas22small/small10.png" width="400">

-## One of my cousins has a Sharpei.
+## One of my cousins has a Shar Pei.
 I'm in love!
 <img src="/images/christmas22small/small11.png" width="300">

 ## One of my neighbours has an amusement park, apparently!